How to Budget your House Build

+How do you calculate the cost of a house build?
 Adrian Wild outlines the key factors to address when planning your build finances

 If you want your self-build experience to be as pleasurable as possible - and profitable if that’s one of your aims - then you need to budget the costs as accurately as possible at the outset.
 The last thing you want to do is overextend yourself financially.